-Carver Group Limited understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of all of our employees, customers and third party business contacts and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.
+Carver International Limited trading as Thermoscreens understands that your privacy is important to you and that you care about how your personal data is used.
+We respect and value the privacy of all of our employees, customers and third-party business contacts and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.

 Information About Us